The Maslow pyramid in the personal evolution

 The third level is about social needs, which are related to the will of being in contact with other people.
 In addition, love, friendship and family belong to this level.
 If we have friends that take care of us, a family that protect us, a respectful and pleasant working atmosphere, we will have our membership needs covered and probably we will take them unconsciously for granted.

 The fourth level is about the need of being appreciated, respected and to feel someone important.
 Here we enter into higher levels of personal growth, in which we are looking for something else than the simple fact of having our material needs fulfilled.
 Every person who is well established in the first three levels will use all the energy and efforts to develop and cover these needs of social recognition.

 At last, in the highest level, is where the self-realization needs and development of the inner needs are, as well as the spiritual growth, moral, the search of a mission in life, the selfless work and help to others.

 It is not a static process

 Ascending to one level or going down to the other it is not an irreversible process.
-All of us spend all of our life, or most of it, moving between levels, according to our external reality (for example, if we have had a very stable life and dedicated to meditation for years, because we had everything that we needed, and suddenly, we find ourselves unemployed, probably our energy and efforts will directly go down from level 5 to level 2, until we restore the security from a job or a specific social belonging).
+All of us spend all of our life, or most of it, moving between levels, according to our external reality (for example, if we have had a very stable life and dedicated to meditation for years, because we had everything that we needed, and suddenly, we find ourselves unemployed, probably our energy and efforts will directly go down from level 5 to level 2, until we restore the needed security from a new job or by achieving a specific social level).
 This is why it is very much recommended to evaluate which ones of the lower levels needs have not yet been fulfilled in order to dedicate more time to our personal growth.
 We have to set up priorities and be capable of recognizing what we are lacking, to set our life on a solid basis in which the foundation (the lower levels) are well fixed and secured, so we can head to the last floor of our skyscraper to calmly contemplate what is happening above.